maxlerebourg/crowdsec-bouncer-traefik-plugin/README.md

   - Path where the captcha template is stored
 - CaptchaGracePeriodSeconds
   - int64
-  - default: 1800
+  - default: 1800 (= 30 minutes)
-  - Period after validation of a captcha before a new validation is required if crowdsec decision is still valid
+  - Period after validation of a captcha before a new validation is required if Crowdsec decision is still valid

 ### Configuration